cognitedata/neat/docs/terminology/rules-validation.md

 # Rules Validation

-**NEAT** supports the validation of the consistency of a `Rule` object.
+**NEAT** supports the validation of the consistency of a `Rule` object as a whole.
 This includes checking the `Rule` object against previous iteration and another `Rule` object that is the basis for the current `Rule` object.

 There are three fields in the `Metadata` of a `Rule` object that tells **NEAT** how to validate the `Rule` object: